renattomartins/gs-gradle/README.md

 ### Instructions to run the application
 1. Clone this repository
 2. Run the command `./gradlew build` on root folder
-3. You must see the message 'The current local time is: [current-local-time].
-Hello world!'
+3. You must see the message:
+> The current local time is: [current-local-time].
+>
+> Hello world!

 ### About development environment